Check out v4 of the Fauna CLI

 Never

-The Never type represents a value that never occurs or the return value of a function that never returns.
+FQL method signatures use the Never type to represent a value that never occurs or the return value of a function that never returns.

 See abort() for an example.